|Chicken, slow baked over rice and bacon, in a flavorful cream sauce.|

 Tip: A reader passed this tip on to me and I think it's a great idea.
 When you mix up the soup, reserve about 1/2 to 3/4 cup of the soup mix.
 Mix all of the rice with the remaining soup mix and pour over the bacon.
 Add the meat on top, then pour the reserved soup all over the top of the meat.
 This helps to ensure that the rice is cooked through and flavored well.
 Thanks CW!

 Requires Adobe Reader - download it free!©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Baked Chicken with Honey, Orange and Ginger Glaze

 Chicken Broccoli and Rice Casserole

 Posted by Mary on March 5, 2009Images and Full Post Content including Recipe ©Deep South Dish.
-Pinning and sharing links is welcomed and encouraged, but please do not repost or republish elsewhere such as other blogs, websites, or forums without explicit prior permission.
+Recipes are offered for your own personal use only and while pinning and sharing links is welcomed and encouraged, please do not copy and paste to repost or republish elsewhere such as other Facebook pages, blogs, websites, or forums without explicit prior permission.
 All rights reserved.